 In 2014 a small bunch of hardy supporters, disgusted with the way the Club treated members and supporters, formed an Action Group and met with senior Club officials.
 After completing our own survey around the ground and collecting hundreds of signatures we successfully campaigned for a number of facility changes.

 In April 2018 we produced the first of three critically acclaimed fanzines which went on sale throughout the season.
 We have recruited a number of respected writers and It has proven to be very popular both with home and away fans with our readership now growing to many thousands.
-In 2019 we are again producing three fanzines of which the first has had a readership of over 2,500.
-Our 5th fanzine will be out at the beginning of June.
+In 2019 we again produced three fanzines and the continued growth of 'Not the Spin' has resulted in a readership of issue 6 of already over 5,000.

 Despite the loss of so many facilities the cost of a Lancashire membership in 2018 was the most expensive in County Cricket proving even higher than the London clubs Middlesex & Surrey.
 Yet more proof of the Board trying to eek every single penny out of the Clubs rapidly reducing membership.
 After we highlighted this issue the Club have now included T20 games with most memberships for 2019 (apart from the Yorkshire game).
 Despite this offer Lancashire's membership is still one of the highest in the country.

 After Old Trafford, after years of neglect, was re-opened in 2012 to the dismay of thousands of members who realised that many of their facilities had disappeared.
 The library, museum and several members stands had been destroyed.
 Despite being a 'new ground' the esteemed journalist Alan Lee of the Cricketer was scathing of the re-developed ground and rated the Old Trafford 'stadium' 17th out of the 18 county grounds he visited in 2014.